 Renewable Energy Projects: Negotiating Power Purchase Agreements

-Structuring Terms to Meet State and Federal Renewable Power Standards and Address COVID-19 Related Risks
+Structuring Terms to Meet State and Federal Renewable Power Standards and Address Related Risks

-This CLE webinar will guide counsel to companies involved in renewable energy projects to identify and understand the critical terms and to effectively negotiate and structure power purchase agreements (PPAs).
-The panel will discuss key provisions of PPAs for buyers and sellers, highlight the differences between corporate and traditional PPAs, discuss pitfalls to avoid, and offer practical methods to allocate risks and benefits in long-term contracts, including risks related to COVID-19.
+This CLE course will guide counsel to companies involved in renewable energy projects to identify and understand the critical terms and effectively negotiate and structure power purchase agreements (PPAs).
+The panel will discuss key provisions of PPAs for buyers and sellers, highlight the differences between corporate and traditional PPAs, discuss pitfalls to avoid, and offer practical methods to allocate risks and benefits in long-term contracts.

 - Key provisions of a PPA